ranchimall/flo_messenger/README.md

 # FLO Messenger

-Decentralized chat using simple Blockchain identity
+Decentralized chat using simple Blockchain identity.
+Give it a spin!